-As part of this process, the Board of Governors will ensure that The Lyceum School undertakes regular monitoring of filtering systems in place and regularly reviews their effectiveness.
-(KCSIE 2023, paragraph 141).
+As part of this process, the Board of Governors will ensure that The Lyceum School undertakes regular monitoring of filtering systems in place and regularly reviews their effectiveness (KCSIE 2024).

 The Board of Governors should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.